What is Zingo?

 What bureaus does Zingo report to?

-How often is my payment data reported to the bureaus?
+How often is my payment data reported?

 Is there an age minimum to use Zingo?